decentraland/common-contracts/README.md

 Allows signatures to be invalidated on 3 different levels.
 Contract, Signer and Asset levels.

-The contract should be queried for the current nonces on each level and use those nonces to create a signature.
+The contract should be queried for the current verification indexes on each level and use those indexes to create a signature.

-When the signatures are recovered, they have to be verified with these nonces.
+When the signatures are recovered, they have to be verified with these indexes.

 They can be updated in order to invalidate signatures that were created with previous values.